MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/03-zed-ai-features-and-workflows.md

 3. **Use version control** to track AI-assisted changes
 4. **Document decisions** about which model/approach you chose and why
 5. **Keep learning** — AI models improve, stay current with new features

----

-## Summary: Mastering Zed's AI Workflows

-By completing this lesson, you've learned:

-**Core Features**:
-- Inline assistant (Ctrl+I) for explicit code generation requests
-- Tab autocomplete for continuous, lightweight suggestions
-- Multi-model configuration to match models to tasks
-- Code refactoring through selection and prompting
-- Git integration for AI-assisted commit messages

-**Advanced Concepts**:
-- How Zed provides project context to AI (unlike web tools)
-- Performance/quality trade-offs in model selection
-- How to write effective prompts for better results
-- Error recovery and collaborative debugging
-- When AI is helpful vs. when you should code manually

-**Practical Skills**:
-- Building a complete CLI application with AI assistance
-- Evaluating AI-generated code critically
-- Iterating on suggestions to improve quality
-- Using common development workflows with AI

-**Pedagogical Insight**:
-- You've experienced **Layer 2 AI Collaboration** (AI as Teacher/Student/Co-Worker)
-- You've evaluated AI output rather than passively accepting it
-- You've learned that AI assistance requires critical thinking, not blind trust

-In the next lesson, you'll install **Cursor IDE** and apply these same skills to a different tool.
-You'll notice similarities in concepts but differences in implementation.
-This comparative experience will deepen your understanding of what makes IDEs "AI-native" and help you choose the right tool for different contexts.

-The temperature converter project you built is modest in scope but complete in functionality.
-In professional contexts, you'll build much larger systems.
-But the workflow remains the same: collaborate with AI to generate code, evaluate it critically, iterate to improve, and commit your work to version control.

-You're now ready to become proficient in multiple AI-native IDEs.